-Altman takes an elegant, appealingly unemphatic look at the world of balletm, choosing an undramatic approach that will be too soft and uneventful for mainstream viewers and may also be faulted by sticklers within ballet circles.
-Casts a gentle spell that should be appreciated by a specialized crowd, resulting in modest but sustainable B.O. in discerning markets.
+Robert Altman takes an elegant, appealingly unemphatic look at the world of ballet in “The Company.”
+Eliminating the customary elements — the hysteria, imperious company manager, cruel choreographers, prima donnas, furious rivalries and everything-for-art obsessiveness — of pictures from “The Red Shoes” and “The Spectre of the Rose” on down, this film instead chooses an impressionistic, undramatic approach that will be too soft and uneventful for mainstream viewers and may also be faulted by sticklers within ballet circles.
+But the film casts a gentle spell that should be appreciated by a select portion of the specialized crowd, resulting in modest but sustainable B.O. in discerning markets.

 Altman has made numerous films about the creative process and the particular environments that foster its different forms — “Nashville,” “Vincent and Theo,” “The Player” and “Pret a Porter,” for starters.
 Originated by Neve Campbell as a way to portray the art form she extensively studied before becoming an actress, the story provides the perfect format for one of Altman’s patented ensemble pieces, in which a dozen or more characters could intersect with complimentary and competing agendas.

 But subverting expectations as always, Altman forsakes multi-level melodrama (as well as his frequent derisory and satirical tone) to peer into the company as an organism.
 Script by Barbara Turner (“Pollock,” “Georgia”), from a story by her and Campbell, concentrates on the latter’s character of Ry (short for Ryan), fictionally a rising dancer in the Joffrey Ballet of Chicago.
 But the focus is not a typical psychological probing or detailed delineation of her dreams, struggles and sacrifice.